Bag vs Training Gloves: Which Should You Use?

 What Are Bag Gloves?

-Bag gloves are made specifically for punching bags, including the heavy bag, speed bag, and pads.
+Bag gloves are explicitly made for punching bags, including the heavy bag, speed bag, and pads.
 They’re usually lighter, more compact, and have less padding than other types of gloves.

 This minimal design helps improve your punching technique and speed but offers less protection, especially for beginners.